kellan/laughingmeme/_posts/asides/2004-05-04-googles-one-word-blog-in-broken-html-is-more-popular-than-most-bloggers-will-ever-be.md

 ---
 id: 2252
-title: 'Google&#8217;s one word blog in broken HTML is more popular than most bloggers will ever be.'
+title: 'Googles one word blog in broken HTML is more popular than most bloggers will ever be.'
 date: '2004-05-04T14:04:53+00:00'
 author: Kellan
 layout: post